C0ffeeMachine/Remote-System-Accessing/README.md

 note:

-If we open a some other application from terminal like I executed "nano" in remote terminal window, then this terminates the connection.
+If we open some other application from terminal like I executed "nano" in remote terminal window, then this terminates the connection.